 Approval of facilities.

-No person shall construct, develop, expand or enlarge a campground until first securing approval from the Board of Adjustment as a special exception use and site plan approval from the Planning Board.
+No person shall construct, develop, expand or enlarge a campground until first securing approval from the Land Use Board as a special exception use and site plan approval from the Land Use Board.

 No campground shall be operated without first securing an annual license from the governing body.
 The renewal of said license shall be based on the owner's or operator's prior compliance with the provisions of this chapter and the reasonable expectation of future compliance.
 The annual fees for said license shall be $5 per campsite, plus $200.

 [Amended 12-5-2001 by Ord.
 No. 35-01]